MaterDev/thepath-ai_pi/README.md

 ## License

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This project is licensed under the Mater Development General Use License (MDGUL) v1.1.
+This is a custom license that allows for personal and educational use while requiring explicit permission for commercial use, redistribution, or creation of derivative works.
+See the [LICENSE](LICENSE) file for the full terms.

 ## Acknowledgments